Shubhendra Rao: Career

-In 1987 Shubhendra gave his first solo concert in Bangalore, and since then has gone on to establish himself as one of the distinguished instrumentalists of his generation.
-Shubhendra has performed at some of the most prestigious venues like Carnegie Hall and on Broadway in New York, John F. Kennedy Center for Performing Arts in Washington DC, Walker Arts Center in Minneapolis, Des Moines Arts Center, Maui Arts and Cultural Center in Hawaii, Sydney Opera House in Sydney, Edinburgh Festivals in Scotland, at the Theatre de la Ville in Paris, WOMAD festival in Guernsey England, National Arts Festival in South Africa, Fajr International Music Festival in Tehran, Esplanade in Singapore among others.
+In 1987, Shubhendra gave his first solo concert in Bangalore.
+Shubhendra has performed venues including Carnegie Hall and on Broadway in New York, John F. Kennedy Center for the Performing Arts in Washington DC, Walker Arts Center in Minneapolis, Des Moines Arts Center, Maui Arts and Cultural Center in Hawaii, Sydney Opera House in Sydney, Edinburgh Festivals in Scotland, at the Theatre de la Ville in Paris, WOMAD festival in Guernsey England, National Arts Festival in South Africa, Fajr International Music Festival in Tehran, Esplanade in Singapore among others.
 In India, Shubhendra has performed at major music festivals including Dover Lane Music Conference, the ITC Music Conference in Kolkata, Baba Harballabh Sangeet Mahasabha in Jullundhar, Shankarlal Festival and Gunidas Sammelan in New Delhi, SAPTAK Festival in Ahmedabad, and Vasantahabba Festival in Bangalore.

 A regular performer on Radio and the National Television, he holds a ‘Grade A’ status on the All India Radio roster.
 He is impaneled by the Indian Council for Cultural Relations (ICCR) both as a performer as well as a Guru.

 He has also been invited as a guest teacher to give 'lecture-demonstrations' about Indian music by leading universities all over the world.
-Some universities include Peabody Conservatory of Music, Duke University, Yale University, University of Sacramento, Lewis and Clark College, University of Minneapolis, Winona State University, University of Nebraska.
+Some universities include Peabody Conservatory of Music, Duke University, Yale University, University of Sacramento, Lewis and Clark College, University of Minneapolis, Winona State University, and the University of Nebraska–Lincoln.

-In November 2007, he was awarded the "Youth Icon for Classical Music" by India's popular Zee Television Network.
+In November 2007, he was awarded the "Youth Icon for Classical Music" by Zee TV.
 Shubhendra Rao & Saskia Rao were also honoured with the "Delhi Ratna" award by the Art and Cultural Trust of India in December 2014.

 Collaborations

 An ardent and enthusiastic collaborator, Shubhendra has worked with musicians across genres.
-Some of the wonderful musicians he has composed for and collaborated with include Pipa Master, Ms. Gao Hong, Jazz Guitarist Nguyen Le from Paris, Jazz guitarist, Freddie Bryant from New York, legendary singer Ryoko Moriyama from Japan, Jazz flautist James Newton.
-He has also worked with Iranian musicians, Ciavash Borhani on Taar and Samer Habibi on Kamancha.
+Some of the musicians he has composed for and collaborated with include pipa player Gao Hong, jazz guitarist Nguyen Le, jazz guitarist Freddie Bryant, singer Ryoko Moriyama, jazz flautist James Newton, taar player Ciavash Borhani, and kamancha player Samer Habibi.
+He also has multiple collaborations with his wife, cellist Saskia Rao-de Haas.

-The press has hailed his collaborative work with his Dutch Cellist wife, Saskia Rao-de Haas as taking Indian music into a brave, new era.